Kasranoglu/food-mate/README.md

   - Recipe ingredients can be automatically added to the shopping cart.
   - Users can manually add items to the shopping list.

+- **Admin Panel:**
+  - Admin can use admin panel which django provides, so you can manually manipulate everything from there.

 ## Setup

 1. **Clone the repository:**